 Several investing platforms give you free stock or cash for creating an account or making an initial deposit, making them among the best get paid to sign-up websites you’ll find.

 In most cases, the value of the stock you’ll receive is random and falls within a fairly wide range.
 When testing the below offers, the values we received ranged from $7.77 to $48.12.
 There is a small chance, however, of hitting the jackpot with shares worth hundreds of dollars.

 Most of the time, opening a new account is cost-free, risk-free, and only takes a few minutes.

 But keep in mind that some free stock offers have requirements that you need to follow, so it’s important to make sure you read the fine print and follow the instructions to get your free shares.

-Editor’s Note: We update this post on a regular basis to make sure the information is accurate, and the offers below were verified on February 1st, 2021.
-But free stock promotions change frequently, so be sure to read the details when signing up.
+Editor’s Note: We update this post on a regular basis to make sure the information is accurate, but free stock promotions change frequently, so be sure to read the details when signing up.